NYT Connections today – my hints and answers for January 27 (#961)

 My clues will help you solve the NYT's Connections puzzle today and keep that streak going

 A new NYT Connections puzzle appears at midnight each day for your time zone – which means that some people are always playing 'today's game' while others are playing 'yesterday's'.
-If you're looking for Monday's puzzle instead then click here: NYT Connections hints and answers for Monday, January 26 (game #960).
+If you're looking for Tuesday's puzzle instead then click here: NYT Connections hints and answers for Tuesday, January 27 (game #961).

 Good morning!
 Let's play Connections, the NYT's clever word game that challenges you to group answers in various categories.
 It can be tough, so read on if you need Connections hints.